briantanabe/project-log/README.md

 # Hey!
 I'm Brian, and this is my log
 Definitely a work in progress right now, but feel free to poke around.

-## Projects
+## This is a work in progress

-**I'm still learning to use StackEdit**, so everything below is parts of the tutorial I haven't read yet.
+**I'm still learning to use Markdown**, so everything below is parts of the tutorial I haven't read yet.

-# Markdown extensions
+# Extensions

 StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.